-It’s estimated that more than 75% of healthy individuals over the age of 40 will become critically ill at some point during their lives.¹ While medical and disability insurance can help pay for the cost of care and potential loss of income, additional out-of-pocket costs can add financial pressure to an already difficult situation.
-Unplanned expenses such as medical insurance copays, home modifications, transportation and child care are rarely considered when providing or purchasing health care benefits, but can quickly add up when a medical crisis hits.
+Even healthy individuals may be diagnosed with a critical illness at some point in their lives.
+Medical or disability insurance can cover some of the associated medical expenses and potential loss of income, but additional out-of-pocket costs can add financial pressure to an already difficult situation.
+Unplanned expenses such as medical insurance copays, home modifications, transportation and child care are rarely considered when providing or purchasing health care benefits, but they can quickly add up when a medical crisis hits.

 How critical illness policies work